nucleom42/thrive_takehome/README.md

 ```console
 ruby challenge.rb
 ```
-Follow simple Q&A suggested int the app for output result to target txt file.
+Follow simple Q&A prompts suggested in the app for outputing result to target txt file.

 Run basic unit test for Reports::Company::Txt service, which is basically assemble context for writing for each company